 - 1. To take all necessary steps to comply with the statutory duties of the Fire Authority, ensuring adequate arrangements for operational assurance; - 2.
-To set the strategic direction of the Authority through indepth consideration and approval of the Strategic Plan; - 3.
-To agree priorities for action within the Strategic Plan consistent with Authority's objectives, national priorities and available resources; - 4.
+To set the strategic direction of the Authority through in-depth consideration and approval of the Strategic Plan and Integrated Risk Management Plan (IRMP); - 3.
+To agree priorities for action within the Strategic Plan and IRMP consistent with Authority's objectives, national priorities and available resources: - 4.
+To give due regard to the professional advice of the Chief Fire Officer while developing the IRMP and when making decisions affecting the fire and rescue service: - 5.
+To hold the Chief Fire Officer to account for the exercise of their functions and the functions of persons under their direction and control. - 6.
 To ensure the views of the community, partners and constituent councils are taken into account in formulating the above and that they are kept fully informed of Fire Authority plans.
-In particular, to act as champions for the Authority in their locality and with other bodies and to contribute to wider shared priorities in the area; - 5.
-To support and promote appropriate partnership arrangements; - 6.
-To consider and keep under review the Authority's register of corporate risks; - 7.
-To consult on and set the Revenue and Capital Budgets and monitor their progress throughout the year; - 8.
+In particular, to act as champions for the Authority in their locality and with other bodies and to contribute to wider shared priorities in the area; - 7.
+To support and promote appropriate partnership arrangements; - 8.
+To consider and keep under review the Authority's register of corporate risks; - 9.
+To consult on and set the Revenue and Capital Budgets and monitor their progress throughout the year; - 10.
 To monitor Service performance and achievement of value for money of the County Durham and Darlington Fire and Rescue Service through a regular examination of key performance outcomes, service costs and consideration of external inspection and audit reports;

-- 9. To ensure that the County Durham and Darlington Fire and Rescue Authority establishes and maintains an effective role in any regional and national initiatives that confer benefit on the County Durham and Darlington community; - 10.
-To perform the roles allocated to Members in Service procedures; - 11.
-To keep under review the corporate identity of the Fire Authority and its relations with the media; - 12.
-To ensure effective liaison arrangements with Trade Unions are established and maintained; - 13.
-To review annually the Authority's governance arrangements, to ensure their continued effectiveness; - 14.
-The Chair in consultation with the Vice Chair will agree Member attendance at external events on behalf of the Authority; - 15.
+- 11. To ensure that the County Durham and Darlington Fire and Rescue Authority establishes and maintains an effective role in any regional and national initiatives that confer benefit on the County Durham and Darlington community; - 12.
+To perform the roles allocated to Members in Service procedures; - 13.
+To keep under review the corporate identity of the Fire Authority and its relations with the media; - 14.
+To ensure effective liaison arrangements with Trade Unions are established and maintained: - 15.
+To review annually the Authority's governance arrangements, to ensure their continued effectiveness: - 16.
+The Chair in consultation with the Vice Chair will agree Member attendance at external events on behalf of the Authority; - 17.
 To contribute to and receive recommendations from the Authority's committees and panels.